CommonAccord/Cmacc-Org/Doc/G/IACCM/IACCM-DataSharing/Outline/README.md

 As we proceed, we will propose models that bring all this together into one or more suggested "universal" outlines.

-To make suggestions, please do a "pull request" at GitHub.com/IACCM/IACCM/IACCM-DataSharing, or send a message to your IACCM contact, or wlawson@iaccm.com.</a>
+To make suggestions, please do a "pull request" at GitHub.com/WorldCC/WorldCC/WorldCC-DataSharing, or send a message to your WorldCC contact, or wlawson@WorldCC.com.</a>

 Thank you.